Master's programme in public health sciences: societal perspectives

 Societal perspectives on public health

-The programme offers two tracks during the third term.
-The track "Societal perspectives on public health" includes courses that reflect sociological and demographic topics such as population development, social change, welfare states, social and public health policy, as well as global health.
+The Master's programme in Public Health Sciences offers two tracks during the third term.
+The track presented on this page, "Societal perspectives on public health", includes courses that reflect sociological and demographic topics such as population development, social change, welfare states, social and public health policy, as well as global health.

 The subject of public health sciences is the perfect choice for those wanting a social science education in order to work with, for example, investigations and preventive measures in municipalities and regions, strategic public health work in governmental agencies and the private sector, issues related to health and health care, as well as international aid.